Uyanide/AuTUMoodle/README.md

 - `session` (optional)

-  additional configurations for the session manager, works for both `requests` and `playwright` session types.
+  additional configurations for the session manager, works for both `requests` and `playwright` session implementations.

   - `save` (optional, default: `false`)